charlesmchen/WeView2/Tutorial1.md

 * The configuration methods _\[setMargin:\]_ and _\[setSpacing:\]_ are __chained__.
 WeView configuration methods return a reference to the receiver whenever possible to allow chaining, ie. invoking multiple methods on the same instance.
 Chaining reduces the need for boilerplate code.
 Chaining is optional.
 * The subviews are layed out at their __desired size__, ie. the size returned by _\[UIView sizeThatFits:\]_.
 * __Order matters__.
 The subviews are layed out in the order in which they were added to their superview.
 * __The bottom line__: The WeView takes care of laying out its subviews.
-It is not necessary to ever resize or position of any of the subviews - in fact, their existing size and position are ignored by the WeView layout.
+It is not necessary to ever resize or position of any of the subviews.
+In fact, their existing size and position are ignored by the WeView layout.

 ### Margins and Spacing